tannerdolby/tannerdolby.com/src/about.md

 pageId: main-about
 ---

 Hi there!
 My name is Tanner Dolby.
 I am a software engineer and mathematician based out of California.
 I enjoy working with HTML, CSS, JavaScript, Node, Python, Java, and C++.
-I'm interested in applying my skills to build software that positvely impacts the lives of others.
-I started programming in 2018 with Swift and began learning web development using [freeCodeCamp.org](https://freecodecamp.org) in 2019.
+I'm interested in applying my skills to build performant software.
+I started to learn about programming in 2018 with Swift and discovered web development using [freeCodeCamp.org](https://freecodecamp.org) in 2019.
 Ever since then, I've been hooked on writing code and building things for the web.

 My academic background is in mathematics, that is I'm a self taught programmer.
 I like reading books and technical documentation then going and building things.
 This has proved to be a really surefire way to fully understand a topic or concept.
 Throughout my life I've always been a problem solver and enjoyed puzzles or logic games like Sudoku.
 I like to think of programming as a lifelong journey where there is always something more to learn or become better at.